+1 (506) 500-5957 sales@monovm.com

 • Secondary group: A secondary group is created by using commands.
 You can change the group IDs of the users and add them to this group later.

-Read further to understand how to create a group first.
+Read further to understand how to create user group linux command line and add user in group linux command.

 sudo groupadd newgroup